JerryWaaaaaaaa/2025-Q2-read-it-v2/README.md

 3. **API calls failing**
    - Verify your API endpoint is correct
-   - Check that your API key is valid
+   - Check that your server is running and accessible
    - Ensure CORS is properly configured on your API
+   - Check browser console for detailed error messages

 4. **Toast notifications not showing**
    - Check that `content.css` is being loaded